 - 2.1.
 Once Children's Social Care has accepted our referral as needing a social-care-led response (Level 4 on the Guide to Levels of Need), a social work practitioner and their manager will evaluate the concerns to identify the sources and levels of risk and to agree what protective action may be necessary. - 2.2.
 The evaluation of concerns and risks involve deciding whether: - the child needs immediate protection and urgent action is necessary; or - the child is suffering, or at risk of suffering, significant harm and enquiries need to be made under section 47 of the Children Act 1989; or - the child is in need and should be assessed under section 17 of the Children Act 1989. - 2.3.
 We will co-operate with Children's Social Care and the police in any emergency action they take using their legal powers for immediate protection of the child. - 2.4.
 We will participate in any multi-agency discussions (strategy discussions), if invited to do so, and share information about the child and their family to plan the response to concerns. - 2.5.
 We will share information about the child and their family for section 47 enquiries and section 17 assessments undertaken by Children's Social Care. - 2.6.
 We will ensure that a relevant staff member participates in all initial and review child protection conferences, that we are invited to attend.
 The staff member will work together with other agencies to discuss the need for and agree to an outcome-focused child protection plan and will ensure that the child's wishes and views are considered in their own right. - 2.7.
 If we are members of the core group to implement a plan, we will ensure a relevant staff member participates in all core group meetings. - 2.8.
 We will ensure that we complete all actions allocated to us as part of the outcome-focused plan, whether a child protection plan or a child in need plan, in a timely way. - 2.9.
-We will continue to monitor pupils once their plans are ended to ensure that they are supported and kept safe.
+We will continue to monitor pupils once their plans are ended to ensure that they are supported and kept safe. - 2.10.
+The Designated Safeguarding Lead should hold and use information about a child having a social worker in the best interests of the child's safety, welfare and educational outcomes, such as when decisions are made on responding to unauthorised absence or missing education where there are known safeguarding risks and the provision of pastoral and/or academic support.

-2.10.
+2.11.
 PROFESSIONAL CHALLENGE AND DISAGREEMENTS